keithbuhler/keithbuhler.github.io/writings.md

 ---
 layout: fun
-title: writings
+title: Keith Buhler's Fiction and Non-Fiction Writings
 ---

 ## Writings #

 I am a devout amateur.
 My writings have been published online and in print.
 But I believe that everyone should create, write, draw, sculpt, code, or what have you -- even if they can't or don't make a living at it.
 Just create.

-The most important thing I'm writing right now is my [dissertation](/phd).
-But this site captures a few of my articles, short stories, fairy tales, screenplays, poems, and satire.
+I have been composing poetry, fiction, and writing essays for many years.
+Right now, I'm taking a break from such things to write my [dissertation](/phd).
+Hopefully one day soon I will get back to it.
+This site captures a few of my articles, short stories, fairy tales, screenplays, poems, and satire.
 Hope you enjoy.